 If You Have an RMD Problem, Increase Your Tax-Free to Tax-Deferred Ratio

-Although few doctors (and even fewer Americans) have the true Required Minimum Distribution (RMD) problem that financial salesmen have used to generate the fear that allows them to sell their wares, if you actually do it may be worthwhile spending some attention on minimizing that problem through wise asset location practices.
-These are generally people with very large tax-deferred accounts, well into the seven-figure range and/or other sources of taxable income in retirement.
-I'm not talking about someone collecting $40K a year in Social Security with a $1M IRA.
-I'm talking about a dual physician couple in their mid 40s who already have $5M in tax-deferred accounts and 10 rental properties.
+Few doctors (and even fewer Americans) have the true Required Minimum Distribution (RMD) problem that financial salespeople have used to generate the fear that allows them to sell their wares.
+But if you actually do have that problem, it may be worthwhile to minimize that problem through wise asset location practices.
+These are generally people with very large tax-deferred accounts—well into the seven-figure range—and/or other sources of taxable income in retirement.
+I'm not talking about someone collecting $40,000 a year in Social Security with a $1 million IRA.
+I'm talking about a dual-physician couple in their mid-40s who already have $5 million in tax-deferred accounts and 10 rental properties.

-An RMD problem is someone who is forced by the government to move assets out of their tax-deferred account and into their taxable account against their will.
-Starting at age 70.5 (although a bill raising this to 72.5 just passed the House at the time of writing), an investor is required to start taking Required Minimum Distributions from their tax-deferred accounts and Roth 401(k)s (but not Roth IRAs, one reason you should roll your Roth 401(k)s into Roth IRAs.)
-That's usually no big deal, because the amount of an RMD is typically less than the amount you probably want to pull out and spend anyway.
-But if for some reason you don't wish to spend that money, you end up pulling out the government's portion and sending it to them and then reinvesting your portion in a taxable account where it grows more slowly than it previously did due to the tax drag inherent in a taxable account.
+But if you don't wish to spend that money, you end up pulling out the government's portion and sending it to them and then reinvesting your portion in a taxable account, where it grows more slowly than it previously did due to the tax drag inherent in a taxable account.
 That's an RMD problem.
-It's hardly the end of the world and it usually means you're going to die the richest guy in the graveyard, but there are three things you can do to minimize it.
+It's hardly the end of the world, and it usually means you're going to die the richest person in the graveyard.
+But there are three things you can do to minimize it.

 The Bottom Line – Quick List of Asset Location Steps to Take

 Confused yet?
-If not, congratulations, you've got a great handle on how asset location works and probably have already done most of what can be done with your portfolio asset location strategy given your cloudy crystal ball about future tax rates and your future financial life.
+If not, congratulations, you've got a great handle on how asset location works and probably have already done most of what can be done with your portfolio asset location strategy (especially given your cloudy crystal ball about future tax rates and your future financial life).
 If you are confused, here is a quick list of the “high-yield” asset location steps to take:

 - If you are going to invest in muni bonds, do so in a taxable account.
 Their interest is federal and sometimes state tax-free.